zero-know/VanillaSlice/README.md

-# VanillaSlice Bootstrapper
+# VanillaSlice Framework

+VanillaSlice is a .NET-first framework that blends Clean Architecture with Vertical Slices to enforce SOLID by design.
+It organizes your app into thin, feature-centric slices that encapsulate everything—UI, contracts, domain logic, and data—so each slice owns its responsibilities end-to-end.
+With VanillaStudio (bootstrapper) and SliceFactory, you can scaffold CRUD features across Blazor Web and MAUI Hybrid using Bootstrap 5 or Fluent UI out of the box.
+The result is a maintainable codebase with fewer regressions, faster delivery, and the agility to absorb .NET evolution—ready for team scale and AI co-authoring.

+# VanillaStudio

 🚀 A comprehensive .NET project generator that creates enterprise-ready applications with multiple platform support, modern UI frameworks, and integrated services.

 ## Overview

-VanillaSlice Bootstrapper is a web-based project generation tool that creates complete .NET solution architectures with support for web applications, MAUI mobile apps, and various UI frameworks.
+VanillaStudio is a web-based project generation tool that creates complete .NET solution architectures with support for web applications, MAUI mobile apps, and various UI frameworks.
 It follows clean architecture principles and provides a solid foundation for enterprise applications.

 ## Key Features

-### ✅ **Core Architecture**
+### ✅ **Platforms Support**
-- **Clean Architecture Implementation** - Proper separation of concerns with dedicated layers
 - **Blazor Web Applications** - Modern web UI with server-side and WebAssembly support
+- **MAUI Hybrid Apps** - Cross-platform mobile applications using platform agnostinc razor components
+- **MAUI Native Apps** - Native mobile applications using XAML frontend and shared backend (coming soon)
 - **Web API Integration** - RESTful API services with OpenAPI documentation
 - **Entity Framework Core** - Database integration with multiple provider support
 - **Aspire Orchestration Support** - Modern cloud-native application orchestration
-- **Docker Support** - Containerization ready configurations
+- **Docker Support** - Containerization ready configurations (coming soon)

-### ✅ **Platform Support**
-- **Web Applications** - Full-featured Blazor web portals
-- **Web API Services** - RESTful backend services
-- **Hybrid Apps** - Cross-platform applications

 ### ✅ **UI Framework Support**
 - **Bootstrap 5** - ✅ **Fully Implemented** - Default responsive framework